When is the Best Time of Day to Run?

 Afternoon (Mid- to Late Afternoon)

-According to many experts, the ideal time of the day to exercise is somewhere between 4 pm and 5 pm, because our body temperature reaches its highest in the late afternoon in most people.
+According to many experts, the ideal time of the day to exercise is somewhere between 4 pm and 5 pm, because our body reaches its highest temperature in the late afternoon in most people.
 The studies have also confirmed that exercisers give their best performance on physical tests, including endurance, strength, aerobic capacity, and reaction time between 4 pm and 7 pm.

 There is also a study conducted by Dr. Boris Medarov from Long Island Jewish Medical Center, which found that our lungs work better in the afternoon than at other times of the day.
 “Exercising or engaging in other physical activities in the late afternoon may help us to achieve optimal performance,” said Dr. Boris.